johannesulf/nautilus/docs/guides/blobs.rst

 Blobs
 =====

 Nautilus supports saving ancillary information returned from the likelihood function.
-This feature is called "blobs" and closely follows the implementation in emcee.
+This feature is called "blobs" and its implementation in nautilus closely follows `emcee <https://emcee.readthedocs.io/en/stable/user/blobs/>`_.

 Here's a demonstration of how we can use this feature to track the amount of time each likelihood evaluation takes.